RL-VIG/LibFewShot/docs/getting_started.md

 # Getting started

-This section shows an example of a process using `LibFewShot`.
+This section shows an example of a process of using `LibFewShot`.

-## Prepare dataset(use miniImageNet as example)
+## Prepare the dataset (use miniImageNet as an example)

 1. download and extract [miniimagent--ravi](https://drive.google.com/file/d/1Oq7JKbd8-6QgLXbZ1MW4Wkv39EgDBk5t/view?usp=sharing).

 2. check the structure of the dataset：

-    The dataset must be in following structure:
+    The dataset must be in the following structure:

     ```
     dataset_folder/